-- How to operate the instrument using the front panel, external mouse/keyboard/ display, or remote connection.

-- "How to use the various displays for monitoring SDI or IP video signals.

-- "How to capture display data.

-- "How to set up error logging and alarms.
+- How to operate the instrument using the front panel, external mouse, keyboard, display, or remote connection. - "How to use the various applications for monitoring SDI or IP video signals. - How to configure the instrument for network and remote access. - "How to set up error logging and alarms.

-- "How to use instrument menus.